What is Power?

 • Multilateral power: A country’s participation and diplomatic clout in multilateral fora.
 This sub-measure examines membership in select summits, diplomatic clubs and intergovernmental organisations, as well as financial contributions to the United Nations and development banks, and voting alignment with other countries in UN resolutions.

 • Foreign policy: The ability of government leaders and foreign policy bureaucracies to advance their country’s diplomatic interests.
 This sub-measure aggregates qualitative expert-based judgements of how effectively leaders pursue their country’s diplomatic interests, their demonstrated level of strategic ambition, and the wider efficacy of a country’s foreign policy bureaucracy.
-This year, the sub-measure includes a one-time indicator measuring expert perceptions of the handling of the COVID-19 pandemic and its reputational impact on countries.
+This year, the sub-measure includes a one-time indicator measuring expert perceptions of the handling of the Covid-19 pandemic and its reputational impact on countries.

 Cultural influence: The ability to shape international public opinion through cultural appeal and interaction; measured in terms of cultural projection, information flows and people exchanges.